This is the place for answers concerning the PATCHMAN TURBO VL upgrade chip for the Yamaha VL70-m Virtual Acoustic Tone Generator.

 A.) Yes.
-If you are in the USA and you would like Patchman Music to install the VL Turbo chip we can install, test, and ship your VL70-m (along with the factory ROM chip) back to you for an extra fee.
-This fee includes installation, testing, shipping and insurance back to you.
-If you want us to do this, contact Matt at patchmanmusic.com to make arrangements to have this done.
+If you are in the USA and you would like Patchman Music to install the VL TURBO upgrade chip we can install, test, and ship your VL70-m back to you for an extra fee.
+This fee includes installation, testing, shipping, and insurance back to you.
+If you want us to do this, contact email@example.com to make arrangements to have this done.
 If you are outside the USA, you will need to find someone locally to do the installation.
 Any competent service person can do the chip swap.

 Q.) Are these sounds permanent or can I edit them?

 A.) Like the original built-in factory ROM sounds, these are permanent sounds.
-But the good thing is that you can make edits to them using the front panel of the VL70-m and save the edits to one of the 64 Internal bank memories like you could with the original ROM sounds.
-The big difference is that now you are working with 256 quality Voices to begin with!
+But you can make edits to them using the front panel of the VL70-m and save the edits to one of the 64 Internal bank memories like you could with the original ROM sounds.
+The big difference is that now you are working with 256 high quality Voices to begin with!

 Q.) What if I liked some of the original sounds?

 You can load any 6 of them into the Custom bank using an Expert Editor.
-We provide links to these third party editors from our VL70-m page at the bottom of the page at: http://www.patchmanmusic.com/yamahaVL70m.html Please be aware that some of this (dated) software may no longer run on newer computers and operating systems.
+We provide links to these third party editors as well as all the info we have on its availability at the bottom of our VL70-m page here.
+Please be aware that this old Expert Editor software is very old and probably no longer runs on newer computers and operating systems.